Convolutional causal learning for aerodynamic flows: Approach

 \section{Approach}

-{ This study aims to capture the causal relationship between vortical flows and aerodynamic response in a data-driven manner.
-To achieve this, we consider decomposing a given state ${\bm q}({\bm x},t)$ based on the contribution to the target variables at a future time step $\bm{\lambda}(\bm{x},t+\Delta t)$.
+This study aims to capture the causal relationship between vortical flows and aerodynamic response in a data-driven manner.} To achieve this, we consider decomposing a given state ${\bm q}({\bm x},t)$ based on the contribution to the target variables at a future time step $\bm{\lambda}(\bm{x},t+\Delta t)$.
 The present approach, illustrated in figure~\ref{fig1}, decomposes a given flow snapshot in a manner,

 where ${\bm{q}}_{I}$ and ${\bm{q}}_{R}$ are the informative and residual components, respectively~\cite{arranz2024informative}.
-In this study, the field of vorticity~$\bm \omega$ and the second invariant $Q$ of the velocity gradient tensor are considered as the given state $\bm q(\bm x, t)$, while the lift coefficient $C_L$ is selected as the target variable $\bm \lambda$.
-This setup is motivated by the fundamental aerodynamic relationship between lift and circulation $\Gamma$, i.e., $\Gamma \propto C_L$, which may enable us to examine how the present method captures such underlying physics in a data-driven manner. }
+In this study, the field of vorticity $\bm \omega$ and the second invariant $Q$ of the velocity gradient tensor are considered as the given state $\bm q(\bm x, t)$, while the lift coefficient $C_L \equiv F_L/(0.5\rho u_\infty ^2 c)$ is selected as the target variable $\bm \lambda$.
+Here, $F_L$, $u_\infty$, $c$, and $\rho$ denote the lift force, freestream velocity, chord length, and fluid density, respectively.
+This setup is motivated by the fundamental aerodynamic relationship between lift and circulation $\Gamma$, i.e., $\Gamma \propto C_L$, which may enable us to examine how the present method captures such underlying physics in a data-driven manner.

-{ While traditional data-driven approaches extract dominant features based on correlation, this study considers a framework that extracts modal structures based on causality.
-This is achieved by measuring the amount of information quantitatively with the concept of Shannon entropy, which assesses uncertainty and randomness of arbitrary variables~\cite{shannon1948mathematical,martinez2024decomposing}.
+While traditional data-driven approaches extract dominant features based on correlation, {this study aims to perform modal extraction based on the pre-defined causal relationship.} {To achieve this, we consider measuring the amount of information quantitatively with the concept of Shannon entropy, which assesses uncertainty and randomness of arbitrary variables~\cite{shannon1948mathematical,martinez2024decomposing}, following the formulation of informative and non-informative decomposition originally introduced by Arranz \& Lozano-Duran~\cite{arranz2024informative}.
 The Shannon entropy $H(\bm{\lambda})$ for a target variable $\bm {\lambda}$ in the future is described as

 where $p_{\bm{\lambda}}$ is the probability of $\bm \lambda$ being in state $\bm S$ and $\mathcal{S}$ represents the set of all possible states of $\bm \lambda$.
 The remaining information about $\bm {\lambda}$, not contained in $\bm q_I$, is measured by the conditional Shannon entropy described by